MicrosoftEdge/WebView2Feedback/specs/WindowControlsOverlayConfiguration.md

   ///
   /// The Overlay buttons will sit on top of the HTML content, and will prevent mouse interactions
   /// with any elements directly below it, so you should avoid placing content there.
-  /// To that end, there are four CSS environment vairables defined to help you
+  /// To that end, there are four [CSS environment vairables](https://developer.mozilla.org/en-US/docs/Web/API/Window_Controls_Overlay_API#css_environment_variables)
+  /// titlebar-area-x, titlebar-area-y, titlebar-area-width defined to help you
   /// get the dimensions of the available titlebar area to the left of the overlay.
   /// Similarly the navigator object wil contain a [WindowControlsOverlay property](https://developer.mozilla.org/en-US/docs/Web/API/WindowControlsOverlay)
   /// which can be used to get the titlebar area as a rect, and listen for changes